 An active bill to establish a medical loss ratio for dental plans is working its way through the Rhode Island state legislature, and representatives from the ADA and state dental association met with key lawmakers to discuss this patient protection.

 Medical loss ratio sets a percentage for how much of premiums must go to patient care and received a boost last November with the overwhelming approval of Question 2 in Massachusetts.
-Over 72 percent of voters approved this referendum, creating a new law that sets the MLR for dental plans at 83 percent.
+Over 72% of voters approved this referendum, creating a new law that sets the MLR for dental plans at 83%.
 Consumers would get money back if that percentage is not met.
 The law is on track to be implemented in 2024.

 Rhode Island’s proposed legislation, Sen. Bill 322, closely mirrors Question 2, and the ADA and Rhode Island Dental Association representatives met with Rhode Island House Speaker K. Joseph Shekarchi to discuss the issue.
 According to RIDA Executive Director Aaron Guckian the MLR issue has received a favorable reception in Providence.

 “Lawmakers I’ve spoken to are very interested in making sure most of the premiums the insurance companies collect go to patient care,” Mr. Guckian said.

 Noting both the proximity of Massachusetts to his home state and the margin of the win on Question 2, Mr. Guckian added, “MLR is a great idea whose time has come, and the fact that Massachusetts voters came out so much in its favor holds a great deal of sway in Rhode Island.”